vbshightime/IoTemperatureAndroid/README.md

 # IoTemperature
- It's an android Application to measure Temperature and Humidity of room and give you rel time updates
+ It's an android Application to measure Temperature and Humidity of room and give you real time updates

 ## How it works
  1. This android application works on IoT